NovatecConsulting/boomerang-opentelemetry-plugin/README.md

 * Automatic local context propagation using _Zone Context Manager_.
 [More details ↗](https://www.npmjs.com/package/@opentelemetry/context-zone)
 * Exporting collected spans to an OpenTelemetry collector.
 * Providing access to the OpenTelemtry Tracing-API for manual instrumentation.
+* Adding global variables to spans during runtime via _addVarToSpans()_
+* Tracing of the whole transaction with the document load span as root span

 ### OpenTelemetry Plugins